• Home

 Your time in Costa Rica has sadly come to an end!

-If youβre flying straight out of San Jose, try and book a flight for the late afternoon or evening, so you can avoid spending the night in the city.
+If you’re flying straight out of San Jose, try and book a flight for the late afternoon or evening, so you can avoid spending the night in the city.

 Remember to factor in plenty of time for the drive from Dominical to San Jose, as the traffic can be slow coming into the city.
-Youβll also need to allow a bit of time to return your car.
-Theyβll need to inspect it for damage, refund any security deposits etc.
+You’ll also need to allow a bit of time to return your car.
+They’ll need to inspect it for damage, refund any security deposits etc.

 Your rental car company will drop you back at the airport.

-GET OUR COSTA RICA ROAD TRIP GUIDE
+GET OUR COSTA RICA GOOGLE MAP

 Alternate route for Central American travellers

-If Costa Rica is part of a broader trip through Central America, you wonβt necessarily be arriving or departing via San Jose.
+If Costa Rica is part of a broader trip through Central America, you won’t necessarily be arriving or departing via San Jose.

 To cater for this, I would suggest changing the route a little bit to avoid backtracking.
 This is similar to what we ended up doing ourselves as we came in from Nicaragua and left for Panama.

-ππΌ Nicaragua – COSTA RICA – Panama
+👉🏼 Nicaragua – COSTA RICA – Panama

-If youβre entering from Nicaragua, I would suggest taking the Nica or Tica bus straight to San Jose.
-You can pick up your car from here as normal.
-The only change I would make to this route is to NOT go to Puerto Viejo with a car.
 Skip stop 1, follow the rest of my itinerary as recommended, drop the car off in San Jose and take the bus to Puerto Viejo.
 A car is not absolutely essential here, and it means you can cross the border to Panama (Bocas del Toro) very easily from this area, without needing to backtrack and return the car to San Jose.

-ππΌ Panama – COSTA RICA – Nicaragua
+👉🏼 Panama – COSTA RICA – Nicaragua

-If youβre coming from Bocas del Toro, I would suggest you cross the border to Puerto Viejo and enjoy the South Caribbean without a car.
-As mentioned, itβs not essential in this area, and the combination of bicycles and local buses makes it easy to get around.
-From here, take the bus to San Jose, collect your rental car and complete the route as planned.
-Drop the car back in San Jose, and get the Nica or Tica bus across the border to Nicaragua.Β
+If you’re coming from Bocas del Toro, I would suggest you cross the border to Puerto Viejo and enjoy the South Caribbean without a car.
+As mentioned, it’s not essential in this area, and the combination of bicycles and local buses makes it easy to get around.

 There is no doubt you would have seen and done incredible things during your Costa Rica road trip.
-Youβll be daydreaming about the palm tree-fringed coastline, reminiscing on all the wildlife you spotted and imagining yourself back under a thundering waterfall in the jungle for months to come.
+You’ll be daydreaming about the palm tree-fringed coastline, reminiscing on all the wildlife you spotted and imagining yourself back under a thundering waterfall in the jungle for months to come.
 Please get in touch and let me know how your trip went!

 MORE COSTA RICA POSTS